Remington College Shreveport Campus to host career fair on Thursday

 • Volunteers for Youth Justice/CASA

-Remington College Shreveport Campus is located at 2106 Bert Kouns Industrial Loop, Shreveport, LA 71118.
+Remington College Shreveport Campus is located at 2106 Bert Kouns Industrial Loop in Shreveport.